ankit1khare/ankit1khare.github.io/_posts/2017-09-28-my-notes-on-github.markdown

 - git commit -m "msg"
 - git commit -a -m "msg"
 adds the files to the staging area and then commits them.
+- git checkout <last 8 digit of your commit hash id> <filename to revert>

 <br>
 - git log